 “The big question is does the mature customer, who is buying ready to wear, have sustainability at the forefront of their decision making?” says Jamie Gill, CEO of Roksanda Ilincic, one of the world’s most luxurious fashion brands.

-“Across gowns, jackets and outer wear, it’s the fabric, the colour, the fit, the design, the craftsmanship before sustainability.
+“Across gowns, jackets and outer wear, it’s the fabric, the color, the fit, the design, the craftsmanship before sustainability.
 We don’t have anyone coming to us asking for things to be more sustainable for their moral compass.
 Not yet anyway.”

 Luxury, is, by its very nature, sustainable to some degree.
 Luxury items tend to stay in the consumer’s wardrobe for many years and are often passed down from generation to generation.